mautic/developer-documentation-new/docs/design/labelling.rst

 When to use capital letters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Capital letters are reserved for:
+Only use capital letters for:

 - Official, trademarked products or services, unless they intentionally use a lowercase initial, such as the iPhone.
 - Initialisms (for example, FBI, CIA) or acronyms (for example, NASA, UNESCO).